vatlab/VarStore/README.md

-# vat-dp
+# VarStore

-vat data provider unit
+A data warehouse library for the storage and retrieval of large amount of variant and genotype information.